Skip to content

 What Happens Under the Hood

-2. Topological sort — orders tables by FK dependencies so parent rows are always inserted before children
+2. Topological sort orders tables by FK dependencies.

-3. Data generation — maps Postgres types to fast-check arbitraries and applies constraint-aware generation
+3. Data generation maps Postgres types to Hypothesis strategies.